SELKIRK MOUNTAIN CARIBOU PARK PROPOSAL

-- Sign the petition to create the Selkirk Mountain Caribou park proposal.
+- Sign the petition to create the Selkirk Mountain Caribou park.

-- Elected oﬃcials are more likely to be swayed by personal letters than a petition or emails, so please hand write or type your letter and mail it.
+- Elected oﬃcials are more likely to be swayed by personal letters than a petition or emails, so please hand write or type your letter and mail it (see addresses below).
 Yes, snail mail is most eﬀective!
 Nevertheless, email is a handy option.

 - Ask for a reply to your request for the park.

-- Sign your letter and include your full name as well as your address.
+- Sign your letter and include your full name and address.

 - The Selkirk Mountain Caribou park proposal should be enacted as a Class A provincial park.
 Until then, it is urgent to put a moratorium on logging and road building in the park proposal.

 - The park proposal would protect rare Inland Temperate Rainforest (ICHvk).
 It exists nowhere else in the world but in BC.
 The proposal contains the last remaining old-growth in the region, after decades of logging.

 - It includes the primeval Incomappleux Rainforest, with trees up to 4 metres across and 1,800 years old, very high biodiversity, and a concentration of rare species.

 - The Incomappleux Rainforest is in a wilderness adjacent to Glacier National Park (GNP).
 This wilderness is important to the survival of GNP’s grizzly bears and should be protected.